 Summary Thoughts About Leveraging Lean and ERP Together . . .

-Clearly Stanley has the wherewithal and the need to expand the application of their “Lean ERP” system far beyond what I shared with you in the earlier story about De-Sta-Co.
-The reason I shared the Stanley list at the end of article is to drive home a point: you must make your own decisions on how to leverage your ERP systems with your implementation of Lean.
+Clearly, Stanley has the wherewithal and the need to expand the application of their “Lean ERP” system far beyond what I shared with you in the earlier story about De-Sta-Co.
+The reason I shared the Stanley list at the end of an article is to drive home a point: you must make your own decisions on how to leverage your ERP systems with your implementation of Lean.
 The possibilities are limitless.
 The real trick is to focus on what you can do and commit to continuous improvement and integration where it makes sense going forward.
 By making sense, I mean eliminating wastes that our customers care about – doing things faster, more accurately and at a competitive cost.